emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Log throttling feature reduces the number of potentially flooding logged events by dropping all but the first N events within a configured time window.
-By default the feature is disabled for log levels greater than or equal to warning.
+The log throttling feature reduces potential log flooding by retaining only the first N events within a configured time window.
+By default, this feature is disabled for logs at the warning level and above.

-We start one throttling handler for each Erlang scheduler, which means the total number of throttling handlers is equal to the number of CPU cores.
-For example, set "log.throttling = 3,60s" on a 4-core machine, we will allow roughly 3 * 4 = 12 same log messages (identified by module name + line number) per minute if processes are evenly distributed among schedulers.
+EMQX starts one throttling handler for each Erlang scheduler, meaning the total number of throttling handlers equals the number of CPU cores.
+For example, setting `log.throttling = 3,60s` on a 4-core machine would allow approximately 3 * 4 = 12 identical log messages per minute (identified by module name + line number), assuming an even distribution of processes across schedulers.

 ### log.throttling_level